Galveston Leash Laws:

 a.
 A veterinarian, a peace officer, a person employed by a recognized animal shelter, or a person employed by the state or a political subdivision of the state to deal with stray animals and has temporary ownership, custody, or control of the dog in connection with that position;

 b.
-An employee of the institutional division of the Texas Department of Criminal Justice or a law enforcement agency and trains or uses dogs for law enforcement or corrections purpose; or
+An employee of the institutional division of the Texas Department of Criminal Justice or a law enforcement agency and trains or uses dogs for law enforcement or corrections purposes; or

 c.
 A dog trainer or an employee of a guard dog company under V.T.C.A., Texas Occupations Code, ch.
 1702, as amended.